 The list of things that can be classified as potentially dangerous is long, and even includes items that many people wouldn’t initially think of as posing a threat.
 For instance, substances such as perfume, batteries, paint, and nail polish make hazardous lists.

 Also keep in mind that each country tends to have its own rules about what’s classified as a dangerous good, and how to handle such items.
 As a result, always check the regulations at the destination where your packages are being sent, so you know how to protect your interests and that of others.
+When shipping internationally you will also want to know the difference between ddp vs ddu.

 Use the Right Packaging